buildtesters/buildtest/docs/buildspecs/compiler.rst

 buildtest selects compiler based on ``name`` property which is a list of regular expression applied for available compilers defined in buildtest configuration.
 In this next example, we will compile an OpenACC code that will compute vector addition.
-In this test we will specify all `gcc` compilers are used for building this test via the **name** property.
-We can specify linker flags via ``ldflags`` during compilation.
+We specify all `gcc` compilers are used for building this test via the **name** property.
+The ``-fopenacc`` compiler flag enables GNU compilers to compile OpenACC code, we can set this via ``fflags`` property.
+We can specify linker flags via ``ldflags`` during compilation, this code requires we specify ``-lm`` flag to link with math library.

 .. literalinclude:: ../../examples/compilers/vecadd.yml
    :language: yaml